mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 # Overview
 <Describe the purpose of this document in 1 paragraph of less … hint: it is
 your SRS>
+This document is essentially an organizer for the requirements for our application.
+It lists the various aspects/screens of our app and gives guidelines as to what each must accomplish in order to be identified as "completed".
+As our project development and processes continue, the requirements, functionalities, and aspects/screens are likely to expand and change.

 # Functional Requirements